Brotherhood of Belarusian Peasants

-Brotherhood of Belarusian Peasants was a Belarusian military organization active in the spring of 1922 near Kleszczele in the Białystok Land of the Second Polish Republic.
+Brotherhood of Belarusian Peasants was a Belarusian military organization active in the spring of 1922 near Kleszczele in the Białystok Voivodeship of the Second Polish Republic.
 It engaged in sabotage activities and was one of the largest organizations of this type at the time.
 The group published its own newspaper, Biełaruski Partyzan.
-It operated for several months in 1922 before being dismantled by combined units of the Polish army and police.
+It operated for several months in 1922 before being dismantled by combined forces of the Polish army and police.

 Origins of the conflict

 The initial enthusiasm among the Belarusian population after the liberation from Russian imperialism, sparked by Józef Piłsudski's declarations to give Belarusian activists positions in local self-government, quickly faded due to the actions of the Polish administration in Belarusian-inhabited areas.
 Local positions were staffed with Poles, Belarusian schools established during the German occupation were dismantled, Belarusian newspapers were shut down, and Orthodox churches were handed over to Catholics, even in places where they were a small minority.
 Additionally, social tensions were exacerbated by looting and assaults committed by Polish troops.
 As a result, the initial enthusiasm gradually turned into hatred, and the period of German occupation came to be remembered with nostalgia.

 After the signing of the Treaty of Riga in September 1921, a meeting of parties associated with the Belarusian national movement was held in Prague.
 The treaty was denounced as the partition of Belarus, and its signatories were regarded as occupiers.
-It was decided that the only legitimate political representation of Belarus was the government of the Belarusian Democratic Republic, based in Kaunas.
+It was decided that the only legitimate political representation of Belarus was the government of the Belarusian People's Republic, based in Kaunas.

 The Belarusian partisan movement lacked a unified political or ideological character.
 It originated in the Białystok and Grodno lands, where it was also the most active.
 This was due to two main factors: the strong impact of Polish government policies in these areas and the lack of knowledge about Soviet realities.
 In regions where Soviet rule was better known, anti-Polish sentiment was weaker, and partisan activities took on an anti-communist character.
-In the Białystok Land, the development of the partisan movement was primarily driven by the economic conditions of Belarusians and Polish policies toward them.
+In the Białystok region, the development of the partisan movement was primarily driven by the economic conditions of Belarusians and Polish policies toward them.
 Financial and material support, including weapons and ammunition, came from Germany and Lithuania.

 In Podlachia, the Belarusian insurgent movement was particularly active in Bielsk County (in villages such as Grabowiec, Dobrowoda, Czechy Orlańskie, Witowo, Mołoczki, and Białowieża) and Sokółka County.
 This was largely due to the organizational skills of Herman Szymaniuk (known as Skamaroch) from Grabowiec and Wiera Masłowska from Ogrodniczki near Supraśl.
 The organization planned to begin armed resistance in March 1922.
 However, the authorities were informed in advance by a police informant who had infiltrated the group, leading to mass arrests.
 On 2 and 3 March, the police arrested both rank-and-file members and leaders of the organization.
 Among those detained was Masłowska, while Szymaniuk managed to escape to Kaunas, Lithuania.